-Facilities that process fissile materials in bulk form increase the potential for the undetected diversion of such weapons-usable materials in small quantities over time.
-Hulk-processing operations include enrichment, reprocessing and national fuel cycle facilities.
-They tend to face higher scrutiny from international safeguard regimes, with materials accountability measures at multiple points within the supply chain.
-However, globally there are a growing number of bulk processing operations - and a significant number of these are not covered by international safeguards agreements.
-In particular, there are a large number of new such facilities planned in China, Pakistan and India.
-Bulk handling operations may also limit the effectiveness of states' efforts to establish a national material control and accounting (MC&A) system in support of nuclear security.
+Facilities that process fissile materials in bulk form increase the potential for the undetected diversion of weapons-usable materials in small quantities over time.
+47 Bulk-processing operations include enrichment, reprocessing and national fuel cycle facilities.
+They tend to face higher scrutiny from international safeguard regimes, with material accountancy measures at multiple points within the supply chain.
+However, globally there are a growing number of bulk processing operations - and a significant number of these are not covered by comprehensive international safeguards agreements.
+In particular, there are a large number of such facilities planned in China, Pakistan and India.
+48

-Another emerging issue of relevance for nuclear security is the increase in new nuclear reactors being built around the world, including in more stability-challenged regions.
-The next generation of nuclear reactors includes a variety of new models - such as Small Modular Reactors (SMRs), advanced reactors and Generation IV reactors of which are already in operation while others are still at the conceptual stage.
-These reactor models differ but there appears to be an increasing trend towards smaller, cheaper and factory-built designs.
-This is likely to make future reactors more viable for private investment, presenting obvious opportunities for global economic development and reduction of carbon emissions.
-However, attention will need to be paid to the design and development of new nuclear reactors, especially in the event that fast breeder models are fuelled with HEU and/or generating plutonium.
-In cases where models are still being developed, there is a unique opportunity for industry to 'apply security-by-design and safeguards-by-design to advanced reactor designs - and their associated fuel cycles - right from the start'.
+Another emerging issue for nuclear security is the increase in new nuclear reactors being built around the world, including in more stability-challenged regions.
+The next generations of nuclear reactors (Generation III+ to IV) include a variety of new models, such as small modular reactors (SMRs), advanced reactors,49 and mobile reactors - some of which are already in operation while others are still at the conceptual stage.
+While reactor models differ, there appears to be an increasing trend towards smaller, cheaper and factory-built designs.50 This is likely to make future reactors more viable for private investment, presenting obvious opportunities for global economic development and reduction of carbon emissions.

-iv.
-Emerging Technologies
+However, attention will need to be paid to the design and development of new nuclear reactors, especially if serious consideration is given to models which are fuelled with HEU and/or generate significant quantities of plutonium.
+Where models are still being developed, there is a unique opportunity for governments, regulators and industry to work together to develop a shared understanding of the benefits and risks of various technology options.
+In particular, they might 'apply security-by-design and safeguards-by-design to advanced reactor designs - and their associated fuel cycles - right from the start.'51 iv.
+Emerging Technologies and the Digital Age